hasanhuz/SpanEmo/README.md

 # Usage

-You first need to download the dataset from this [Link](https://competitions.codalab.org/competitions/17751#learn_the_details-datasets) for all three languages (English, Arabic and Spanish).
+You first need to download the dataset from this [Link](https://competitions.codalab.org/competitions/17751#learn_the_details-datasets) for your choice of  the language  (English, Arabic and Spanish).

 You can then run the main script to do the followings: